 When I knew what I was dealing with on a weekly basis, the next step was to use the 5 R’s.
 These can be used in all aspects of reducing waste but when sorting through my rubbish, they came especially in handy.
 The 5 R’s are:

-So much can go in the compost! – Cellophane, paper, cardboard, tissues, even organic sanitary products (See our note about compost below.)
+So much can go in the compost! – Cellulose, paper, cardboard, tissues, even organic sanitary products (See our note about compost below.)

 Easy items included plastic bags, straws, products that could easily be replaced with glass jars eg jam and peanut butter.